BART passenger seen smoking meth on train arrested

 News of the arrest drew mixed reactions from passengers -- ranging from sympathy for Daniels, to relief that they won't have to worry about inhaling his smoke for now.

 "The residue of it.
 The smell of it.
-It affects other people and especially if you have kids traveling on BART it's even worse," said BART passenger Fredette James.
+It affects other people and especially if you have kids traveling on BART, it's even worse," said BART passenger Fredette James from El Cerrito.

-"This guy needs help and this shouldn't be happening in public and he doesn't know any better, obviously," said BART passenger Hannah Clayton.
+"This guy needs help and this shouldn't be happening in public and he doesn't know any better, obviously," said BART passenger Hannah Clayton from San Francisco.

 BART Police say arrests are up significantly -- up 16 percent from this time last year.
 They say it's because their officers are more visible and responding more quickly to concerns reported by BART riders.